rxue/java8-harjoitus/oca_ocp/src/main/java/ruixue/practice/ocpkasi/exceptions/README.md

 ## *Checked Exception*
 A *checked exception* includes *`Exception` and all subclasses that do not extend `RuntimeException`*

-> A *checked exception* is an exception that represents a problem with the possibility of recovery, and for which the developer must provide a workaround.
+> A *checked exception* is an exception that represents a problem with the possibility of recovery, and for which the **developer must provide a workaround**.
 Reference: Beginning Java 7 > Chapter 3 > Exceptions > The Throwable Class Hierarchy > *Checked Exceptions* VS *Runtime Exceptions*

 ### Various values of `SQLState` explains that `SQLException` is not (only) `IOException`